necolas/issue-guidelines/README.md

 Please try to be as detailed as possible in your report too.
 What is your environment?
 What steps will reproduce the issue?
 What browser(s) and OS experience the problem?
-What would you expect to be the outcome.
+What would you expect to be the outcome?
 All these details will help me and others to assess and fix any potential bugs.

 ### Example of a good bug report: